glasnt/talks/2018_04_SyPy/slides.md

 ---
  <img src="pictures/djuser_superactive_h.png" style="margin-top: -50px" />
 Note: it now shows an and in there.

+There are limitations about how crafty you can get in the URL filter for security reasons, but basic operations work, even if there isn't any filters on the right hand side panel

+TODO JB info about where/what limitations?
 ---
 ## So, what if the ORM doesn't do it? <!-- .slide: class="center" -->